 Details are simply everything when it comes to design, so it's important to add them to your new farmhouse kitchen as well!
 Consider adding decorative millwork or traditional style moldings, casing, and trim throughout the space to give it the appeal and charm of a bygone era.
 Incorporating vintage elements, like a reclaimed wood sign or embroidered lace window treatments, are the perfect elements to bring the entire design together.

-The gathering place is the central focal point of a farmhouse kitchen and one of our most favorite elements of this design.
+The gathering place is the central focal point of a farmhouse kitchen and one of our favorite elements of this design.
 Traditionally this gathering place is centered in the kitchen and can consist of a large island or table if there's enough space.
-That’s why the kitchen is the heart of then home.
+That’s why the kitchen is the heart of the home.

 5. Incorporate Rustic and/or Antique Decor

 To really get the feel of the farmhouse style, it's important to incorporate some rustic decor to your design.
 Peruse local yard sales, antique stores, and flea markets to find the perfect vintage pieces to add to your space.
-From a southern-inspired sign to family heirlooms that have been passed down through the generations, these accents are what really brings the farmhouse style together and makes it uniquely yours.
+From a southern-inspired sign to family heirlooms that have been passed down through the generations, these accents are what really bring the farmhouse style together and make it uniquely yours.

 If you would like to know more about creating a farmhouse feel for your new kitchen design, or are ready to get started on your kitchen transformation, we can help!
 Simply fill out our convenient online form to request your FREE in-home estimate and discover how we can help you turn your dream space into a reality!